gwt-plugins/gwt-eclipse-plugin/README.md

 ## Install
 To install just download the zip file from the release, and add it to the Eclipse software sites.
+### Eclipse-2022-06
+You need to install Mylyn before installing this gwt-eclipse-plugin, because it is no longer included Eclipse.
+Mylyn can be installed from the Marketplace.

 ## Development
 To compile from source, you will only need this command: